Japanese castle: Buildings

-The least militarily equipped of the castle buildings, the keep was defended by the walls and towers, and its ornamental role was never ignored; few buildings in Japan, least of all castle keeps, were ever built with attention to function purely over artistic and architectural form.
+The least militarily equipped of the castle buildings, the keep was defended by the walls, gates and towers, and its ornamental role was never ignored; few buildings in Japan, least of all castle keeps, were ever built with attention to function purely over artistic and architectural form.
 Keeps were meant to be impressive not only in their size and in implying military might, but also in their beauty and the implication of a daimyō's wealth.
+Though castles owned by powerful daimyōs more often than not had main keeps, many lesser castles did not have them.
 Though obviously well within the general sphere of Japanese architecture, much of the aesthetics and design of the castle was quite distinct from styles or influences seen in Shintō shrines, Buddhist temples, or Japanese homes.
 The intricate gables and windows are a fine example of this.

 On those occasions when a castle was infiltrated or invaded by enemy forces, the central keep served as the last bastion of refuge, and a point from which counter-attacks and attempts to retake the castle could be made.
 If the castle ultimately fell, certain rooms within the keep would more often than not become the site of the seppuku (ritual suicide) of the daimyō, his family, and closest retainers.

+Arguably the most important structures at Japanese castles were the castle palaces, known as 'goten.'
+These were the main buildings that served as the base and residence of the feudal lords, as well as the castles' administrative centers.
+Few complete goten survive at Japanese castles today, though a number of individual goten buildings still exist, and some have also been reconstructed.
+They tended to be wide, low buildings with luxurious interiors.